morningspace/docker-registry-cli/README.md

 ## Others You May Need to Know

-### Enable Image Deletion

-Before run the `cli rm` command, make sure you have enabled `image deletion` on the registry.
+* **Enable image deletion** Before run the `cli rm` command, make sure you have enabled `image deletion` on the registry.
 Otherwise, you may get 405 Error when run the command.
 This can be configured by either defining environment variable `REGISTRY_STORAGE_DELETE_ENABLED` to be `"true"` or adding configuration option to the `config.ym`l on the registry.
 See [Docker Registry Configuration](https://docs.docker.com/registry/configuration/#delete) for details.

-### Dependencies

-The cli needs `bash`, `curl`, `jq` to be installed as its dependencies.
+* **Dependencies** The cli needs `bash`, `curl`, `jq` to be installed as its dependencies.
 You may need to install them by yourself if run outside container.

-### Alternatives

-There are other alternatives that can be found at GitHub.
+* **Alternatives** There are other alternatives that can be found at GitHub.
 Mostly written in `GO` or `Python`.
 See [Why It is Different](#why-it-is-different) to understand why the cli is different from those alternatives.

 ## Contact